Arch-Network/book/src/getting-started/setting-up-a-project.md

 Before starting, ensure you have the following dependencies installed:
 - Arch-Cli(Latest)
 - Cargo(v1.81.0 or later)
-- Bitcoin Core and Electrs: Required for local validation
+- Bitcoin Core and Titan: Required for local validation

 ## Project Setup